nevrome/neolithicR/README.md

-## WebGIS-App (shiny + leaflet)
+## WebGIS-App

-Simple Visualisation of the oldest dates of each single site: [radiocarbon1](https://nevrome.shinyapps.io/radiocarbon1/).
+[radiocarbon1](https://nevrome.shinyapps.io/radiocarbon1/): Visualisation of the oldest dates of each single site.
 The circles' size and colour depends on the calibrated ages.

+[radiocarbon2](https://nevrome.shinyapps.io/radiocarbon2/): WebGIS environment that allows to define a certain timeframe for date selection.
+Only the oldest dates of each site for this timeframe will be plotted.

 ### Data